All Collections

 To be able to match the invoice with the transaction, follow these steps below:

-1. Create a Money In Invoice for the Fonterra Milk Production income.
-Include the quantity of milk solids produced for the month as per your Fonterra statement (only for This Season milk production).
-Attach the pdf of the statement for your records via the paper clip in the top left hand corner.
+1. Create a Money In Invoice for the Fonterra milk production income.
+Include the quantity of milk solids produced for the month as per your Fonterra statement and code under Milk Production: This Season.
+Attach the pdf of the statement for your records via the paper clip in the top right-hand corner.

-If you have retro payments included, enter these on a separate line but do not enter a milk solids quantity for this as it will distort your total production figures.
+If you have retro payments, enter these on a separate line but do not enter a milk solids quantity as it will distort your total production figures.
+See the note below about which dates are entered on the invoice.

-Farm Focus has a direct feed with Farmsource which you can activate in the Connectors section of your Settings.
-If you have this connection set up, your monthly Farmsource statement will automatically appear as an invoice in the Needs Action screen with the item lines ready to be coded.
+Farm Focus has a direct feed with Farm Source which can be activated under Settings > Connectors > Connect Farm Source (see link to help centre resource below).
+If you have this connection set up, your monthly Farm Source statement will automatically appear as an invoice in the Needs Action screen with the item lines ready to be coded.

-There is also the option to import your Farmsouce Statement as a CSV file via the upload icon in the top right-hand corner of your Needs Action screen:
+There is also the option to import your Farm Source statement as a CSV file via the upload icon in the top right-hand corner of your Needs Action screen (see below).
+The most efficient option is to use Connectors.

 OR